ibm-cloud-docs/containers/cli-changelog.md

 - In the output of the `ibmcloud ks addon-versions` command, changes the `Min.
 OpenShift version` column to `Supported Openshift Range`.
 - When `--output json` is specified for the `ibmcloud ks storage attachment get` or `ibmcloud ks storage attachment ls` commands, fixes the output so that a volume table is not printed after the JSON output.
 - Fixes a `golang` vulnerability for [CVE-2020-28852](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-28852){: external}.
-- Adds the `ibmcloud sat storage config sc add`, `ibmcloud sat storage config sc get`, and `ibmcloud sat storage config sc ls` beta commands to create and view custom storage classes of {{site.data.keyword.satelliteshort}} storage configurations.
+- Adds the `ibmcloud sat storage config sc add`, `ibmcloud sat storage config sc get`, and `ibmcloud sat storage config sc ls` beta commands to create and view your own storage classes of {{site.data.keyword.satelliteshort}} storage configurations.
 - Adds the `ibmcloud sat messages` command to view current messages from {{site.data.keyword.satellitelong_notm}}.
 - Fixes a `golang` vulnerability for [CVE-2020-28852](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-28852){: external}.
 - Adds the `ibmcloud sat storage assignment upgrade` and `ibmcloud sat storage config upgrade` commands.